A Simple Guide to Understanding Orthodontic Treatments

 When do you need orthodontic treatment?

-There are several dental problems that merit orthodontic treatment.
+Several dental problems merit orthodontic treatment.
 Knowing what these are and how to identify them can be very useful as it may prompt you to visit a dentist sooner.
 These are the instances when you need such treatment.

 - If you have an overbite or overjet, which refers to the overlapping of the upper teeth over the lower teeth either vertically or horizontally